Tell Hazna

-Tell Hazna (also Tell Khazna) is a archaeological site located in al-Hasakah, Syria in the Khabur river basin to the northeast of Al-Hasakah, inhabited during the Early Dynastic I–II Periods, and Uruk and Ubaid periods.
+Tell Hazna (also Tell Khazna) is an archaeological site located in al-Hasakah, Syria in the Khabur river basin to the northeast of Al-Hasakah, inhabited during the Early Dynastic I–II Periods, and Uruk and Ubaid periods.
 It is located 14 km west of the ancient site of Tell Brak and 25 km south of the ancient site of Chagar Bazar.
 It has two subsites, Tell Hazna I and Tell Hazna II.
 The small archaeological sites of Tell Nurek and Tell Diba are located within 1.5 km.

 Not to be confused with the Tell Khazna site in Iraq.

 History

 The site of Tell Hazna I was occupied beginning around 3600 BC in the Late Chalcolithic 2 and 3 periods (Uruk period and Ubaid period) then after a brief hiatus around 2900 BC was occupied until around 2700 BC, Early Dynastic I and II, before being abandoned during the early Ninevite 5 period.
 In the final period the settlement public buildings went out of use and residential occupation was low level.
 The site of Tell Hazna II was occupied during the Hassuna period and possibly the Halaf period.